Instructions and Rules in Iso-Syöte Hiking Area

 - We recommend that you keep your mobile phone warm at all times and take along food and drink.
 Certain phone models do not work when the temperature falls below zero.
 You should therefore let someone know your planned route.
 To keep your mobile phone charged, bring along a spare power source, a spare battery or an old phone with a working battery.

 - Permanent snow falls usually at the end of October.
 The ski season begins in mid-November or early December and ends at the beginning of May.
 Snow is usually melt by the middle of May.
-The height of the Ruska season (colourful "Indian Summer") is from mid-September to early October.
+The height of the autumn colours, "ruska" season is from mid-September to early October.

 Equipment and Safety